DanielPNewman/DanielPNewman.github.io/index.md

 layout: page
 ---

 Hello!
-You’ve reached Daniel P. Newman’s personal website, my blog can be found on the side menu, and here is a little personal info:
+My blog can be found on the side menu, and here is a little personal info:

 I am interested in the human brain, human psychology, financial markets, economics and general data science.